MattWindsor91/roslyn/concepts/docs/compare.md

 #### C# with manual encoding ####

-C# doesn't let us use actual `operator` declarations here, so we would need to desugar to a special method.
+C# doesn't let us use actual `operator` declarations here, so we must desugar to a special method.

 ```csharp
 interface ISemigroup<A>